apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-express.md

 `req.baseUrl` and `req.baseUrlWithPrefix` are also made available, and all three properties are also added to `req.data` if not already present.

-The `baseUrl` option should be configured at the top level, for Apostrophe itself, NOT specifically for this module, but for bc the latter is also accepted in this one case.
+The `baseUrl` option should be configured at the top level, for Apostrophe itself or with the `APOS_BASE_URL` environment variable, NOT specifically for this module, but for bc the latter is also accepted in this one case.
 For a satisfyingly global result, set it at the top level instead.

-If you want reasonable URLs in req objects used in tasks you must set the `baseUrl` option for Apostrophe.
+If you want reasonable URLs in req objects used in tasks you must set the `baseUrl` option or the `APOS_BASE_URL` environment variable for Apostrophe.
 ### afterInit()
 Locate modules with middleware and add it to the list.
 Also compile the CSRF exceptions, late, so that other